Hannah Parsons, Principal Associate Solicitor at DAS Law, provides the details:

 Your employer’s responsibilities

 The temperature of the workplace falls under health and safety law, and while there is no legal minimum temperature for a workplace, employers are required to keep warmth levels ‘reasonable’.
-Generally, the guidance suggests that that this should be around 16ºC, or 13ºC where the job involves manual labour.
+Generally, the guidance suggests that this should be around 16ºC, or 13ºC where the job involves manual labour.

 Employers are required to keep temperature levels reasonable.